taliajmallo/rpgs/campaigns/5e Modern/Mechanics/Downtime.md

 your current Wealth on increasing your wealth, permanently increase your Wealth by 1 and reset your progress on increasing it.
 You do not lose progress if your Wealth increases or decreases from other effects.
-### Increase Influence
+### Increase Reputation
 You can spend your downtime meeting people and making contacts.
-After spending a number of weeks of downtime equal to 1 plus your current Influence on Networking, increase your Influence by 1 and reset your Networking progress.
-You do not lose Networking progress if your Influence increases or decreases from other effects.
+After spending a number of weeks of downtime equal to 1 plus your current Reputation on increasing your Reputation, increase your Reputation by 1 and reset your progress on increasing it.
+You do not lose Networking progress if your Reputation increases or decreases from other effects.
 ### Prepare for a Job
 You can spend your downtime preparing for a job to gain unique advantages, such as a floor plan or an insider contact.
 Every job will have a number of Opportunities available, each of which will provide some benefit for that job.
-Some opportunities will require skill checks, while others may require spending Wealth or Influence.
+Some opportunities will require skill checks, while others may require spending Wealth or Reputation.